sabrinahu5/starter-project-2023-v2/README.md

 This project is a versatile starter project for T4SG web development projects.
 The stack and development tools have been chosen carefully to enable teams to develop rapidly on a variety of projects and build apps that are more easily maintainable by clients post-handoff.

 The project uses Next.js, a React-based framework with significant optimizations.
 The frontend uses `shadcn/ui`, an open-source library of UI components that are built with Radix primitives and styled with Tailwind CSS.
 The backend uses Supabase, an open-source Firebase alternative.
 The entire stack is written in Typescript to provide comprehensive typesafety across both frontend and backend.

+Along with this README, the codebase has several comments that should be helpful for understanding the code!

 ---